 Me: I can’t.
 It will take too long and Nicol will fall into a coma.
-I’ll tell you when the episode has finished.
+I’ll tell you when the episode’s finished.

-Sue: It’s great to see him again.
-I’ve missed him.
-I don’t care if this is three parts any more.
+Sue: Anyway, it’s great to see him again.
+I’ve missed him so much.
+I don’t even care that this is three parts any more.

-The Doctor and Jamie are heading for the space station Chimera where some of the most brilliant scientists in the universe have assembled to work together.
-The Doctor tells Jamie that he wants to slip in quietly.
+The Second Doctor and Jamie are heading for the space station Chimera, where some of the most brilliant scientists in the universe have assembled to work on a special project.

 Me: Yes, I know.
 I was there.

 Sue: He was lovely.
 Just like his dad.
 He was the best thing about that bloody convention.

 When the TARDIS materialises in the station’s kitchen, the Doctor and Jamie are immediately set upon by the chef – Shockeye o’ the Quauncing Grig.